leftieFriele/awesomeboard/README.md

 		$ mongodb --dbpath <some location>

-Starting the harvester
+Starting the harvester or board application, just go into the directory and then run:

-    $ node harvester/harvester.js
+    $ node index.js

-Starting the Awesome Board
+or

-    $ node webapp/app.js
+    $ npm start

-Now you can check `http://localhost:29099/` or you can view the list mode on `http://localhost:29099/list`
+The board applciation can be viewed at `http://localhost:29099/` or you can view the list mode on `http://localhost:29099/list`.
+The harvester will output: Harvesting started

 FAQ
 ------------